astral-sh/ruff-vscode/README.md

 Finally, to use a common Ruff configuration across all projects, consider creating a user-specific `pyproject.toml` or `ruff.toml` file as described in the [FAQ](https://docs.astral.sh/ruff/faq/#does-ruff-support-numpy-or-google-style-docstrings).

+### Using the Native Server

+To use the new Rust-based language server (`ruff server`), you'll need to enable the "Native Server" setting in the extension settings.

+The native server makes several changes to configuration, and some extension settings will not work with it (this will be mentioned in the description for that setting).

 ## Commands